martinjackson/simple-widgets/docs/SearchSortTable.md

 <SearchSortTable hidden={hideTheCols}/>
 ```

-14. **hover** = indicates when a row in the table is hovered over it will change to the hoverColor or cyan if no hover color is given.
+15. **hover** = indicates when a row in the table is hovered over it will change to the hoverColor or cyan if no hover color is given.
 Cyan is the default hover color.
 If you want to detect that the hover over row was clicked, the user should have an onClick event in the tr in the eachRowInTable function.

-15. **hoverColor** = is the color that is displayed when a row in the table is hovered over.
+16. **hoverColor** = is the color that is displayed when a row in the table is hovered over.
 If a value is not given, it will default to cyan.
 An example would be:
 ```javascript
 hoverColor="yellow"
 ```

-16. **ignorecase** = indicates that the case will be ignored in the search item.
+17. **ignorecase** = indicates that the case will be ignored in the search item.
 So it will match both upper case or lower case in the search.

-17. **indexing** = is a function that returns the indexes into the current data being displayed.
+18. **indexing** = is a function that returns the indexes into the current data being displayed.
 This is used in eachRowInTable function where the user needs to actually access the actual data.
 The user will need to add the indexing as a state variable.
+This is not needed if default or defaultTransfer are used for eachRowInTable.
 See other examples.

 An example would be:
 ```javascript